 Shop around.
 Competition among the issuers of credit cards has created a buyer’s market and card features can vary significantly from one issuer to the next.
 While a student who has no credit history may not yet qualify for the very best deals on the market, many issuers have established programs especially for college students.

-Advise your children to always seek help or advice when necessary.
-If there is ever trouble making credit card payments or questions about charges on their bill, students should contact the issuer of the card and explain the problem.
+Advise your student to always seek help or advice when necessary.
+If there is ever trouble with making credit card payments or questions about charges on their bill, students should contact the issuer of the card and explain the problem.
 Credit information is also available to students on-line at www.creditalk.com.
 Budget and credit advice is also found from a local Consumer Credit Counseling Service or online from Myvesta.org (formerly Debt Counselors of America).